trizen/sidef/TUTORIAL.md

 # Conditional expressions

-Conditional expression are almost the same in most programming languages and _Sidef_ will not make an exception, so we'll have the classic `if`, `while` and `for` conditional expressions.
+Conditional expressions in Sidef closely resemble those found in most programming languages, featuring the familiar `if`, `while`, and `for` expressions.

 ## `if` statement